dodog/orphycleaner-cli/README.md

 This script scans your home directory for configuration folders that may be "orphaned" — meaning they belong to applications that are no longer installed or in use.
 It helps you identify and clean up these leftover folders to keep your system tidy.

+Do you find OrphyCleaner useful?
+Buy me a [coffee ☕](https://ko-fi.com/dodog)

 ## Features

 - Scans common config locations: `~/.config`, `~/.local/share`, and other hidden folders under your home.